katja1404/Lean-formalization-project/README.md

 - Large task 6
 - Large task 5

-All tasks are formalized in file Project.lean.
+All tasks are formalized in file Logika/Project.lean.